-"How do you sell luxury in a recession?," this is what Bloomberg asked recently.
-"If you're Gucci," its columnist states, "You try to convince customers that a handbag isn't just an accessory but an investment.
-The purse getting top billing in Gucci boutiques this season is the New Jackie, based on a style carried by Jacqueline Kennedy Onassis and marketed as a bag 'to use and love forever.'"
+"How do you sell luxury in a recession?”
+That is what Bloomberg asked back in 2009, reflecting on the Great Recession, the economic downturn that swept the globe beginning in the late 2000s lasted for nearly a decade, with its official “ending” coming by most accounts in the early 2010s.
+"If you're Gucci," Bloomberg asserted, "you try to convince customers that a handbag isn't just an accessory but an investment.”
+With that in mind, the purse getting top billing in Gucci boutiques that season was its “New Jackie,” a bag based on a style carried by the late Jacqueline Kennedy Onassis and “marketed as a bag 'to use and love forever.'"

 With that same mentality in play, Gucci’s “GG” bags – the ones with the interlocking G’s patterns that have long been the foremost face of and selling point for the Italian design house – were hidden away.
 They were still available for sale in the Italian design house's brick-and-mortar stores, should a consumer inquire, but Gucci’s staff members certainly were greeting people at the door with “GG” bags in their hands in hopes to giving rise to a sale.
 That was not what consumers were looking for and so, it was not what Gucci was enthusiastically offering up.

 No, in 2009, after years of economic uncertainty, “Consumers are looking for discreet, timeless purchases," Gucci CEO Robert Polet said at the time.
 They “are not keen on anything that could fall out of fashion.
 People feel guilty about that.”
 And so, Gucci rose to the occasion.